pedrosegarra/DAW/docs/Unidad 6/Ud6_05_usobasico.md

     state without impacting any branches by performing another checkout.

-    If you want to create a new branch to retain commits you create, you may do so (now or later) by using -b with the checkout command again.
+    If you want to create a new branch to retain commits you create, you may do so (now or later) by using -c with the checkout command again.
 Example:

-      git checkout -b new_branch_name
+      git checkout -c new_branch_name

     HEAD is now at e19f2c1...
 Creación del proyecto
     $ cat hola.php